 \subsection{Comparisons}

-\paragraph{Quantitative Comparison.} Quantitative results on Blender and Shiny Blender are reported in Table \ref{table:blender}.
-We observe that our representation can significantly improve numerical performance of the three baselines Nerfacc, K-planes and Tri-mip.
+\paragraph{Quantitative Comparison.} Quantitative results on Blender are reported in Table \ref{table:blender}.
+We observe that our representation can significantly improve the numerical performance of the three baselines Nerfacc, K-Planes, and Tri-Mip.
 Quantitative results on Mip-360 are summarized in Table \ref{table:M360_Result}.
-We see our representation also effective for real-world scenes.
-Specifically, our method can improve the rendering quality of the single-sampling-based Zip-NeRF, resulting in comparable metrics to multi-sampling-based Zip-NeRF, which samples 6 points per interval for anti-aliasing.
-In addition, our method also brings performance improvements to multi-sampling-based Zip-NeRF, which indicates that our method can be used in combination with multi-sampling techniques to achieve further better rendering details. \paragraph{Qualitative Comparison.} Figure \ref{fig:blender_result} shows the visual comparison results of three synthetic scenes, including \emph{Material} and \emph{Mic} scenes in Blender and \emph{toaster} in Shiny Blender.
-It shows that our method can assist the baseline models in recovering the finer appearance and geometric details with less artifacts and blur, such as reflections of \emph{Material} and \emph{toaster} and smooth texture of \emph{Mic}.
-The rendering results of real-world scenes are illustrated in Figure \ref{fig:m360_result} and Figure \ref{fig:zip360result}.
-As shown in Figure \ref{fig:m360_result}, although the vanilla Nerfacc can reconstruct the overall scene geometry well, the tiny objects and local textures are blurry.
-Our method can help the model capture more geometric details like the lock holes and the potted plants in the \emph{Garden}, and generate better appearance, such as cleaner leaves and plates in the \emph{room}.
-Figure \ref{fig:zip360result} shows that Zip-NeRF renders photo-realistic images but fails to reconstruct some challenging small structures like banners of \emph{bicycle} and grasses of \emph{stump}.
-Our method can improve visual performance of both variants of Zip-NeRF, producing sharper and more accurate renderings.
+We see that our representation is also effective for real-world scenes.
+The rendering performance of Zip-NeRF+Ours indicates that our method can be used in combination with multi-sampling techniques to achieve further better rendering details. \paragraph{Qualitative Comparison.} Fig. \ref{fig:blender_result} shows the visual comparison and depth results of two synthetic scenes, including \emph{materials} and \emph{ficus} scenes in Blender.
+It shows that our method can assist the baseline models in recovering the finer appearance and geometric details with less blur and artifacts, such as reflections and concentrated surface of \emph{materials}, tiny leaves, and semi-translucent edges of \emph{ficus}.
+The rendering results of real-world scenes are illustrated in Fig. \ref{fig:m360_result} and Fig. \ref{fig:zip360result}.
+As shown in Fig. \ref{fig:m360_result}, although the vanilla Nerfacc can reconstruct the overall scene geometry well, the tiny objects and local textures are blurry.
+Our method can help the model capture more geometric details like the leaves and the potted plants in the \emph{garden}, and generate better appearance, such as cleaner leaves and plates in the \emph{room}.
+Fig. \ref{fig:zip360result} shows that Zip-NeRF renders photo-realistic images but fails to reconstruct some challenging small structures like banners of \emph{bicycle} and lego of \emph{kitchen}.
+Our method can improve the visual performance of Zip-NeRF, producing sharper and more accurate renderings.